 Vincent Price (THE FLY, THE RETURN OF THE FLY, THE HOUSE ON HAUNTED HILL, THE FALL OF THE HOUSE OF USHER, THE TOMB OF LIGEIA, THE LAST MAN ON EARTH, THE ABOMINABLE DR. PHIBES, DR. PHIBES RISES AGAIN!), plays the old, kindly inventor who, in his loneliness, is inspired to create Edward vie a heart shaped cookie.
 The inventor learns as he creates and Edward is built piecemeal, brought to life before he is fully developed.
 There are scenes of the limbless Edward learning things like proper etiquette as well as humor.

-Like his machines, so goes his mind however.
+Like the Inventor's haphazardly intricate machines, so goes his mind however.
 The Inventor, though a genius, is far from perfect and, before we even see how it happened, we know that he died before he could finish Edward.
-Why the Inventor gave Edward scissors for hands remains a secret of his own kind hearted, but flawed character.
+Why the Inventor gave Edward scissors for hands remains a secret of his own kind, but flawed character.

 The more cynical folks, particularly those who affect a jaded sensibility without hardly any life experience at all, may judge EDWARD SCISSORHANDS maudlin, and there are times when it nearly becomes sappy.
 But those moments are bordered by the helplessly deadly nature that is Edward.
 In one scene, Peggy's daughter Kim (Wynona Ryder: BEETLEJUICE, DRACULA, ALIEN: RESURRECTION), overcome by Edward's quiet kindness, asks him to hold her.
 Edward raises his long sharp blades, and slowly draws them around her.
 We can all see the danger, right?
 So can Edward, who lowers his hands and says, "I can't."